How to Write Text on YouTube Thumbnails That Actually Gets Read

 Serif fonts and script fonts break down at small sizes.
 The fine strokes and decorative details that look elegant at full resolution turn into an unreadable smear when the thumbnail is 168 pixels wide on a phone screen.

 Stick to bold, sans-serif typefaces: Impact, Montserrat Bold, Bebas Neue, or similar high-weight families.
 Avoid thin weights and decorative faces entirely.
-If you want to browse options, Google Fonts' sans-serif collection is a reliable starting point — filter by weight and test at small preview sizes.
+If you want to browse options, Google Fonts' sans-serif collection is a solid starting point.
+Filter by weight and test at small preview sizes to see what actually holds up.

 Sizing: Readable at 120px Wide